Charizard/Charizard/README.md

 ### Hi there 👋

-Ich bin Yuvaraja Balamurugan (a.k.a @Charizard)
+I am Yuvaraja Balamurugan (a.k.a @Charizard)

-I'm located in Frankfurt :de: and work with the awesome and brilliant folks at [@ClarkSource](https://github.com/ClarkSource).
+I'm a seasoned Engineering Leader with 10+ years of experience in Software Engineering across two different countries.
+In my recent experience, I lead the Engineering function for 2 product lines spanning three teams with 20 people reporting directly and indirectly to me.

 Currently, I am,